steveloughran/fs-api-shim/README.md

 ## Testing the library.

-The `hadoop-api-shim-library` module's test JAR contains contract tests (subclasses of `hadoop-common` test `AbstractFSContractTestBase`) for different shim classes. the library module's implementations will verify that when executed on older versions they work/downgrade/fail as expected.
+The `hadoop-api-shim` module's test JAR contains contract tests (subclasses of `hadoop-common` test `AbstractFSContractTestBase`) for different shim classes. the library module's implementations will verify that when executed on older versions they work/downgrade/fail as expected.
 The XML contracts will declare what APIs are available for that store; separate files will be needed for each release and (somehow) the appropriate version identified.

-Implementations will be provided to run against: local fs, minihdfs, s3a and abfs.

-The tests will be lifted from hadoop's contract tests, where possible, so as to provide a reference implementation.

-A separate module will run the same test suites against a later version of hadoop, and expect different outcomes.

-The outcomes will vary with build, so will have to be dynamic.
-There will be profiles for hadoop 3.2.4, hadoop 3.3.4, cloudera CDP 7.1.8 nd hadoop-3.3.5 initially.
+These test classes can be tested against different hadoop releases, by having a separate test module for each targeted version.

+The package `org.apache.hadoop.fs.shim.test.binding` package contains feature classes for each hadoop version

 For those `ByteBufferPositionedRead` a minihdfs cluster will be neede for the test suite, or an input stream with methods of the same name and arguments added.